CoolStarsCU/PHEW/Example/README.md

 * __EW_AUTOMATED_INTERACTIVE__
   * This is a highly interactive wrapper that contains much of the needed functionality to efficiently and methodically measure equivalent widths for a large quantitiy of spectra.
 Further documentation can be found in "EW_README.md"

+* __readspec__
+  * This code is a sample spectra reader that needs to be downloaded to execute the above codes.
+Depending on the kind of spectrum being fit, a number of these kinds of codes can be used, this is simply the one which works for our spectra.

 ## SAMPLE DATA ##

 * __TEST_PHEW_LITE__